 Mobdro used to be a popular free streaming service, but as of January 2022, it is no longer available.

 Crackle is probably the closest thing to a free version of Netflix.
-You’ll find an impressive selection of shows and movie, although (as you would expect), Netflix’s collection is far more extensive.
+You’ll find an impressive selection of free movies and shows, although (as you would expect), Netflix’s collection is far more extensive.

-After checking out some of these free TV streaming apps and free streaming apps, you might find that your favorite shows or movies are available to watch for free.
-If so, you could save yourself the monthly or annual subscription cost of a paid-for service, or your regular cable TV subscription fee.
+After checking out some of these free TV apps and free streaming services, you might find that your favorite shows or movies are available to watch for free.
+If so, you could save yourself the monthly or annual subscription cost of a paid-for service, or your regular cable television subscription fee.